DS 3: Facelift

 The grille is restyled with emphasis on gloss black with subtle chromed-diamond tips.
-The DS Wings have been tweaked to join the grille and headlamps, which have a more dynamic design on the inside with bigger LEDs - two LED lines are vertically arranged on either side of the front.
+The DS Wings have been tweaked to join the grille and headlamps, which have a more dynamic design on the inside with bigger LEDs – two LED lines are vertically arranged on either side of the front.

-The E-Tense version had a slightly bigger 54kWh battery (50.8kWh usable) with liquid cooling and a heat pump.
-It recharges either at a DC 100 kW (0-80% in 25 minutes) or at AC 11 kW (0-100% in 5 hours).
+The E-Tense version had a slightly bigger 54 kWh battery (50.8 kWh usable) with liquid cooling and a heat pump.
+It recharges either at a DC 100 kW (0–80% in 25 minutes) or at AC 11 kW (0–100% in 5 hours).
 The powertrain has 156 PS and 260 Nm.
 DS claims a WLTP combined cycle of up to 402 km and more than 500 km in city traffic, where the new DS 3 can leverage the efficiency of its motor, its ability to recover energy, and the heat pump and thermal pre-conditioning, as well as the new, more efficient LED lights and lowered ground clearance.